 Looking for beautiful and educational hikes in or near Rocky Mountain National Park?
 We have the guided hikes you are looking for right here at the Mountain Center!
 During the summer season, our expert Hikemasters lead hikes of varying difficulty to many different locations in the area.
 From strolling around the “Y” grounds to climbing peaks and trekking around beautiful alpine lakes, there are hikes available for everyone.
 Each week’s hikes are listed in the Activity Prompter [during summer months] and on our Activity and Program Registration site.

 Guided hikes are currently offered every day throughout the summer and are free to guests staying on grounds.
-A knowledgeable Hikemaster will be at the hiking desk in the Mountain Center each day throughout the summer (until 7 pm weekdays, 5 pm on weekends) to answer questions and discuss hiking options with you.
+A knowledgeable Hikemaster will be at the hiking desk in the Mountain Center each day to answer questions and discuss hiking options with you.

 For those hiking on their own, the Mountain Center hiking information area offers maps and recommendations of trails in the surrounding area.